lackhand/princess/tools/countersClocks.md

 For instance, imposing a **cost** in **favor** balances out a somewhat implausible **memory**; this can also work with other **decrees** (or other resources, like **trouble**!).
 If an action should have a cost in time or **trouble**, it could be threatened as a **risk** outcome from a roll, but sometimes it makes more sense to impose it as a fixed 1-tick cost (such as during **downtime**).

-After each session, villainous schemes might develop by one tick.
+After each session, villainous schemes might develop by one tick; that's sort of a cost.